 Oscar Kambly started his company in 1910 with his grandmother’s recipe for Bretzeli—a thin, crisp waffle-like biscuit that dates back to the 14th century in the Emmental.
 Kambly, a Swiss family-owned company, now spans three generations.
-It has continued to make these and many other types of biscuits in Trubschachen for over 100 years and is the largest biscuit manufacturer in Switzerland.
+It has continued to make these and many other types of biscuits in Trubschachen for over 100 years.
+It’s considered the largest biscuit manufacturer in Switzerland.

 The Kambly Experience has rows and rows of shelves filled with bags of these delicious biscuits.
-For each type of biscuit, there is a round tin with some you can sample.
-I tried as many as I possibly could, never finding one that I did not like.
-The biscuits have myriad flavors and ingredients, like chocolate (blonde, white, milk and dark), nuts (hazelnuts, almonds and pistachios, etc.), caramel, coconut, orange and many more.
+The display for each type of biscuit has a round tin filled with some that you can sample.
+I tried as many as I possibly could, never finding one that I didn’t like.
+The biscuits have myriad flavors and ingredients, like chocolate (blonde, white, milk and dark), nuts (hazelnuts, almonds and pistachios, etc.), caramel, coconut, orange and many others.
 Everyone should be able to find at least one biscuit they really like.

-The Kambly Experience does not charge any admission fees for the visitor center, which includes interactive exhibits and a short film in several languages, including English.
-The visitor center also offers children’s workshops and birthday parties, as well as other family and group programs.
+The Kambly Experience does not charge any admission fees for the visitor center.
+This center has interactive exhibits and a short film in several languages, including English.
+It also hosts children’s workshops and birthday parties, as well as other family and group programs.
 Information about the schedule and cost for these activities is available online.
 All of the biscuits you can sample are also available to purchase.

 At the Kambly Café, also located at the visitor center, you can order beverages, sandwiches and desserts, while catching a glimpse of the confectioners working on various projects.
 During our visit, they were preparing chocolate eggs and bunnies for the Easter holiday.

-If you are taking public transportation to the Kambly Experience, you may want to consider the RegioExpress Kambly train, which runs from Tuesday through Sunday.
+If you take public transportation to the Kambly Experience, you may want to consider the RegioExpress Kambly train, which runs from Tuesday through Sunday.
 You can take one of these trains from either Bern, like we did, or from Luzern.
-It features a special Kambly design inside and out, a “family zone” with children’s activities and vending machines with hot beverages and Kambly biscuits.
+It features a special Kambly design inside and out.
+In addition, there’s a “family zone” with children’s activities and vending machines with hot beverages and Kambly biscuits.